An analogue of Wilton's formula and values of Dedekind zeta functions: Values of Dedekind zeta functions

 \section{Values of Dedekind zeta functions}

 The special values of Dedekind zeta functions attached to an arbitrary quadratic number field is not completely known.
-In this section, we will discuss about some closed formulae of Dedekind zeta functions attached to both real and imaginary quadratic number fields at any positive integers.
-Zagier's result on $\zeta_K(2)$ is used to get these closed formulae.
+In this section, we will discuss about some formulae for Dedekind zeta functions attached to both real and imaginary quadratic number fields at any positive integers.
+Zagier's result on $\zeta_K(2)$ is used to get these formulae.
+To state his result, we need to introduce the following real valued function